Abdominal breath refers to breathing deeply into the bottom of the lungs and using the Diaphragm to breathe.

 Our breath has become rapid, unconscious, and irregular.
 Most people have to learn how to breathe into their bellies.

-Step 1: Straighten the front of the body.
-You may sit up, or lie down facing up.
+Step 1: Lengthen the front of your body.
+You may sit up, or lie down on your back.
 Get comfortable.
-Relax any tension that you may feel at the moment: belly, shoulders, jaw, and face.
-Keep the shoulders open.
+Relax any tension that you may feel at the moment: abdomen, shoulders, jaw, and face.

-Step 2: Bring the awareness to your breath and notice if you are naturally breathing into your belly, or your chest, or both.
-Don't control it.
+Step 2: Notice your breath and notice if you are naturally breathing into your abdomen, or your chest, or both.
+Don't control it at first.
 Just observe.

 Step 3: Deliberately draw the air into the bottom of your lungs on the inhale.
-Let the abdomen expand and extend out.
-Then, on the exhale, let the abdominal pressure release and, with minimal effort, slowly pull the belly in.
+Let the abdomen expand and extend.
+Then, on the exhale, let the abdominal pressure release and, with minimal effort, pull the abdomen in.
 The chest remains still the whole time.

 You may place your hand on the belly to feel the rhythmic movement of the abdomen.